-Insects or tick bites can cause irritation and infections of the skin at the site of a bite.
+Insect or tick bites can cause irritation and infections of the skin at the site of a bite.
 They can also spread certain diseases.

-Diseases in Western Europe
+Diseases in Southern Europe

-There is a risk of insect or tick-borne diseases in some areas of Western Europe.
-This includes diseases such as West Nile virus.
+There is a risk of insect or tick-borne diseases in some areas of Southern Europe.
+This includes diseases such as Crimean-Congo haemorrhagic fever, leishmaniasis and West Nile virus.

-- · All travellers should avoid insect and tick bites day and night - There are no vaccinations (or medications) to prevent these disease
+- All travellers should avoid insect and tick bites day and night. - There are no vaccinations (or medications) to prevent these diseases.